Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Introduction

 \section{Introduction}

 Transmission spectroscopy was the first technique introduced to study the atmospheres of worlds beyond the solar system \citep{seager:2000,brown:2001}.
-Today, it is still one of the most powerful techniques in this context, as it leverages the light coming from a host star rather than the light directly emitted by the planet itself, which is orders of magnitude fainter.
-As the field of exoplanetary science transitions in the coming decade towards the spectroscopic characterization of directly imaged exoplanets, emission spectroscopy will become the primary avenue to study planetary atmospheres.
-Until then, perfecting the art of transmission spectroscopy studies is a must.
+Today, it is still the most informative \R{technique} for atmospheric studies, as it leverages the light coming from a host star rather than the light directly emitted by the planet itself, which is orders of magnitude fainter. \R{Yet, despite this benefit and subsequent successes achieved, a great deal of work remains in order to make full use of the rich data sets provided by current and upcoming \RR{facilities}, such as JWST \citep{jwst}}.

-Currently, the dominant bottlenecks for transmission spectroscopy are associated with imperfections in our opacity models \citep{niraula:2022} and stellar models \citep{iyer:2020,sag21,rackham:2023}.
-The current limitations in opacity models have been shown to result in an accuracy wall preventing most atmospheric properties beyond $\sim$0.5~dex for all planets but large, hot, and highly-metallic ones \citep{niraula:2023}.
-Future efforts supporting the standardization of existing databases, and the improvement of treatments of broadening and far-wing behaviors, should mitigate the current bottleneck.
+\R{Currently, the dominant bottlenecks for transmission spectroscopy are associated with imperfections in our opacity models \citep{niraula:2022} and stellar contamination \citep{rackham:2023}.} The current limitations in opacity models result in an accuracy wall preventing constraints on most atmospheric properties beyond $\sim$0.5~dex for all planets but large, hot, and highly-metallic ones \citep{niraula:2023}.
+Future efforts supporting the standardization of databases, and the improvement of treatments of broadening and far-wings \R{of line profiles}, should mitigate this bottleneck.